younginnovations/younginnovations.github.io/careers.md

                 <p class="description">As a frontend engineer, you will be working closely with the design team and the engineering team to build high quality user friendly products.</p>
             </div>
             <div class="wow fadeInUp profession-list__item" data-wow-duration="0.5s" data-wow-delay="0.5s">
-                <a class="profession-list__item-title" href="/job-detail/director-operation">Director of Operations</a>
+                <a class="profession-list__item-title" href="/job-detail/operation-manager">Operations Manager</a>
-                <p class="description">You’re a master of logistics who can co-ordinate the whole company on a day-to-day basis, support our strategic direction and work closely with the CEO to shape the quality and structure of the company.</p>
+                <p class="description">You’re a master of logistics who can support our strategic direction and coordinate with the senior team to ensure that the company runs effectively and smoothly on a day-to-day basis.</p>
             </div>
         </div>
     </div>